wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-debian.md

 ## Next Steps

 You're now ready to use your Debian .vhd to create new Azure Virtual Machines.
+If this is the 1st time you use Azure and upload the .vhd file to Azure, you could follow the step 2 & 3 in [this guidance](/documentation/articles/virtual-machines-linux-create-upload-vhd).